 The Emmaus Institute for Biblical Studies presented a morning seminar on Saturday, October 24, from 8:30 to noon, on the theme of ‘Salvation,’ hosted by St. Teresa Catholic Church here in Lincoln, Nebraska.
 It is now available to purchase online for a reduced rate by clicking the registration below on this page.

 The seminar features three talks, one by each of the Emmaus teaching staff, on themes that lie at the heart of our Catholic faith:

-- Emmaus president, Dr. Vern Steiner, will begin the morning by considering the jailer’s question in Acts 16:30: “What Must I Do To Be Saved?”, and offering a few reflections on the theology of salvation as a Catholic Convert;
+- Emmaus president, Dr. Vern Steiner, begins the seminar by considering the jailer’s question in Acts 16:30: “What Must I Do To Be Saved?”, and offers a few reflections on the theology of salvation as a Catholic Convert;

-- Joshua Burks will conclude the morning by exploring what it means to be “partakers of the divine nature,” which we read in 2 Peter 1:4, and what it means to conceive ‘salvation’ as in some sense ‘participation’ in the life of the Trinity.
+- Joshua Burks concludes the seminar by exploring what it means to be “partakers of the divine nature,” which we read in 2 Peter 1:4, and what it means to conceive ‘salvation’ as in some sense ‘participation’ in the life of the Trinity.

 Classroom Location & Directions